JordanMPDS/my-website/README.md

 ## This project is a composition of personal and professional work.

 My website will be split in to a number of various projects.
-I will also have a timeline created to display my [professional history](https://jordanmartinetti.com/2023/12/21/resume.html)
+I also have a first version of a timeline displaying my [professional history](https://jordanmartinetti.com/2023/12/21/resume.html)

 ### Creating dashboards
 [KC 311](https://jordanmartinetti.com/post/2023/12/15/kc-311.html)